AfsarRasheed/Prosthetic-Robotic-Arm-Control-System/README.md

 # 🦾 Smart Prosthetic Robotic Arm

-A multimodal prosthetic robotic arm that mimics human hand movement using **computer vision**, **offline voice recognition**, and **Arduino-controlled servo motors**.
-This system supports **gesture-based**, **voice-based**, and **game-based (rock-paper-scissors)** control—making it intuitive, offline-capable, and modular.
+A multimodal prosthetic hand that mimics human finger movement via **computer vision**, **offline voice control** (Vosk), and **Arduino-based servo motors**.
+The system is modular, offline-capable, and intuitive—with gesture, speech, and game-based (rock-paper-scissors) operation, all integrated with a Python GUI (developed in PyCharm).

 ---

 ## 🚀 Features

-- ✋ **Hand Detection Mode**: Detects finger positions using webcam + CVZone
+- **Hand Detection:** Live finger tracking using webcam & CVZone
-- 🗣️ **Offline Voice Control Mode**: Responds to speech input via Vosk (offline)
+- **Voice Mode (Offline):** Accepts speech commands via Vosk for private, no-internet control
-- 🎮 **Rock-Paper-Scissors Mode**: Uses voice to play RPS gestures
+- **Rock-Paper-Scissors Mode:** Play RPS with your prosthetic using voice
-- 🖥️ GUI built with `tkinter` to switch between modes
+- **Tkinter GUI:** Easy mode-switching and visualization
-- 🔌 Reliable auto-reconnect serial communication with Arduino Uno
+- **Robust Serial Control:** Stable auto-reconnect to Arduino Uno
-- 🦿 Controls 3D-printed robotic fingers using 5 servo motors
+- **5 DOF Actuation:** 5 servo motors, one per finger, for true dexterity

 ---